HelloLingC/hexo-auto-backup/readme.md

         - local > A:\blog-backup
         - onedrive > \blog-backup
         - googledrive > \backup
-    # Use ">" to separate the arguments.
+    # You can add mutiple types, use ">" to separate the arguments for each type.
     # The local always refers to a local disk, or a usb
     # The first argument is the remote name configured in rclone,
     # which represents a service,